NationalSecurityAgency/qgis-densityanalysis-plugin/readme.md

 # QGIS Density Analysis Plugin

 This plugin automates the creation of vector density heatmaps in QGIS with a heatmap explorer to examine the areas of greatest concentrations.
 It has two processing algorithms to create a gradient style and random style so that they can be used in QGIS models.
-Another tools allows a copied style or a .qml file to be pasted onto all selected layers.
+Another tool allows a copied style or a .qml file to be pasted onto all selected layers.
+It provides an algorithm to create a raster density map of polygons and a pseudocolor processing algorithm to style the results.
 Once installed, the plugin is located under ***Plugins->Density analysis*** in the QGIS menu or on the toolbar.
 Some algorithms can be found in the *Processing Toolbox*.

 <div style="text-align:center"><img src="help/menu.jpg" alt="Density Analysis"></div>

-Note that one of the algorithms used in this plugin makes use of H3 (Hexagonal hierarchical geospatial indexing system).
-This is an increadiby fast algorithm, but requires installation of the H3 python library.
+Note that one of the algorithms used in this plugin makes use of **H3** (Hexagonal hierarchical geospatial indexing system).
+This is an incredibly fast algorithm for generating hexagon density maps, but requires installation of the **H3 python library**.
 The H3 package can be installed by running the OSGeo4W shell as system administrator and running 'pip install h3' or whatever method you use to install python packages.
 After spending some time working with it, I think it would be beneficial to include it as one of the QGIS libraries in the future.
 In one test using the QGIS ***Create grid*** processing algorithm, followed by ***Count points in a polygon*** algorithm took 63.18 seconds to process spatially indexed point data.
 To do the same thing with H3 only took 3.79 seconds.

 ## <img src="help/densitygrid.png" alt="Random style" width="25" height="24"> Create Density Map Grid